The Committee consisted of the following Members:

 It is difficult—I will concede this to the Government—to come up with a figure, because we are in new territory.
 I appreciate that.
 That should be an absolute reason why the Government should adopt the view of the LGA and agree to a review.
 Perhaps the Minister will say whether we will get a review.
 If it is right that none of us can be absolutely certain, we need to know, within the time that the money is still being paid out, which is effectively one to two years, whether the money will be sufficient.

 It is fair to point out to the hon.
 Gentleman that the Department for Communities and Local Government yesterday circulated to local authorities and us the background behind the funding of the new burdens for this Bill, which includes quite a lot of information about the assumptions.
 It talks in great detail about Wales, where there was a 28% increase in cases, and works out a sensible assumption for England.
 It is helpful to point that out to the Committee.
-I wonder whether the hon.
-Gentleman has seen it.
+I wonder whether he has seen it.

 Of course I have seen it and read it.
 I was slightly surprised that it appears to have come personally from the DCLG statistician, rather than the Minister.
 I do not know whether that is to allow the Minister, if it all turns to dust, to say, “Oh, it was just some functionary who produced that”—[Interruption.]
 Let me take the points one at a time.